|Date of Birth||31 October 1929 , Naples, Campania, Italy|

 Educated as an attorney, he was bitten by the acting bug and appeared as a member of the Praetorian Guard in his first movie, MGM's epic Quo Vadis (1951) (which was shot in Italy) in 1951.
 During the 1950s and first half of the 1960s he appeared in films made for the Italian market, but his career was strictly minor league until the late 1960s.
 He changed his screen name to "Bud Spencer" in 1967, as an homage to Spencer Tracy and to the American beer Budweiser.
 Spencer allegedly thought it was funny to call himself "Bud" in light of his huge frame.

 After the name change, Spencer achieved his greatest success in spaghetti Westerns lensed for a global audience.
-Teaming up with fellow Italian Terence Hill, the two made such international hits as Ace High (1968) and My Name Is Trinity (1970) ("They Call Me Trinity").
+Teaming up with fellow Italian Terence Hill, the two made such international hits as Ace High (1968) and They Call Me Trinity (1970) ("They Call Me Trinity").
 Their dual outings made both stars famous, particularly in Europe.
 In all, Spencer made 18 movies with Hill.

 He became a jet airplane and helicopter pilot after appearing in All the Way Boys (1972) and owned an air transportation company, Mistral Air, which he founded in 1984.
 However, he terminated his business interest in Mistral and entered the children's clothing industry.
 After 1983 Spencer's movie career slowed down, though he did have a big success in the early 1990s with the TV action-drama series "Extralarge".
 A man of many talents, Spencer wrote screenplays and texts for some of his movies.
 He also has registered several patents.